 What Abnormal Results Mean

 The results depend on what is found during the test.
-If you do not understand the results, or have questions or concerns, talk to your health care provider.
+If you DO NOT understand the results, or have questions or concerns, talk to your provider.

 Risks for any sedation are: